microsoft/ivy/doc/proving.md

 Induction
 =========

-The `auto` tactic can't generally prove properties by induction.
+The default tactic can't generally prove properties by induction.
 For that IVy needs manual help.
 To prove a property by induction, we define an invariant and prove it by instantiating an induction schema.
 Here is an example of such a schema, that works for the non-negative integers: